ga4gh/ga4gh-schemas/doc/source/api/network.rst

 =========

--  Alice would like to join an existing P2P network by announcing to a good known peer.
-By sending an announce request with the URL of her service to the URL of a known good peer, she has advertised her services.
+-  Alice would like to join an existing P2P network by announcing to a known peer.
+By sending an announce request with the URL of her service to the URL of the known good peer, she has advertised her services.
 -  Alice would like to create an ad-hoc peer to peer network with Bob.
    She first announces her service to Bob and then adds Bob’s service to